substance/legacy-docs/substance/about/content.md

 # Introduction

-Substance is a completely free and [open](http://github.com/substance) technology stack motivated by the idea of taking a pure data-driven approach to working with digital documents.
-From content creation to publishing we believe that there should be better tools that address the problem from a fresh angle.
+Substance provides an extensive, customizable content creation and annotation framework that enables user-centric interfaces and automatic data processing via your web-browser.
+Thanks to its modular nature it creates an ideal environment for many integration scenarios.
+Substance is completely free and [open source](http://github.com/substance).

 To get started we recommend that you read through our [Manual](#substance/manual) and follow the instructions in the official [Tutorial](#substance/tutorial).

 Substance is built around the following core ideas: